-Our recommended conditions shall be included at the end of our submission.
+Our recommended conditions shall be included at the end of our submission and are designed to supersede all current conditions of which there are currently only a minimal number.

 TVP believe that the proposed conditions shall aid the PLH to promote and not undermine the four licensing objectives.